 Some example files generated with GnuAPDF are at the links below.
 The source code for these is available in the Example Code section.

 - Example of clipping operations

 - Example of advanced bitmap-mesh support (stretching a bitmap across a rectangular mesh)

 - Example of advanced draw-vertices support (Gouraud shading across a triangular mesh)

 A test project is available that illustrates how to use the library and can also be used to test its functionality.

-The downloads are supplied as gzipped tar archives; the library archive contains the compiled gnuapdf.jar file for inclusion in a project, while the source archive contains the Java source files that can be used to rebuild the .jar file or included as source files in a referencing project.
+The downloads are supplied as compressed archives; the library archive contains the compiled gnuapdf.jar file for inclusion in a project, while the source archive contains the Java source files that can be used to rebuild the .jar file or included as source files in a referencing project.

 |1.3||Add internationalization support for number conventions using commas in place of decimal points|